armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/scaleManifest.md

 ---
 title: "spinnaker.execution.stages.before.scaleManifest"
 linktitle: "scaleManifest"
-description: "A policy that is run before executing each task in a scale manifest stage."
+description: "A policy targeting this object is run before executing each task in a scaleManifest stage."
 ---
  See [Deploy Applications to Kubernetes]({{< ref "kubernetes-v2#available-manifest-based-stages" >}}) for more information on this stage.